Last Changed: 04-09-20

 ABRASIVE?
 You bet!
 Hey, Trumpsterboy is beyond abrasive, and he’s the Prey-zee-dunce of aMErica now!

-So, yes, my words’ll likely scrape ‘n scratch your finely ground mirror or lens, and maybe even make you mad enough to eliminate lights that desecrate nights!
+So, yes, my words’ll likely scrape ‘n scratch your finely ground mirror or lens, and maybe, just maybe, make you mad enough to eliminate lights that desecrate nights!

 ‘Jever take ‘n try to grind glass – concavify or convexify glass — without abrasives?
 Well, I should say.
 Abrasives are the essence of our passion, glass, ground to perfection.
 So, yes, I am abrasive.
 Deal with it!